explaingit

 USE CASE 1

-Build a semantic search engine that finds documents similar to a user query by comparing embeddings.
+Build a semantic search engine that finds the most relevant documents by comparing text embeddings.

 USE CASE 2

-Create a recommendation system that suggests products or content based on vector similarity to user preferences.
+Power a recommendation system that surfaces similar products or content based on vector similarity.

 USE CASE 3